 Once the auction is over, New York-based ResCap and the winner will have until Nov.
 19 to resolve the dispute with the mortgage owners, which are demanding at least $394 million in payments in addition to the liability guarantees.
 Should they fail, the fight would be decided by U.S. Bankruptcy Judge Martin Glenn in Manhattan, who is overseeing ResCap’s case.

 Buffett didn’t respond to a request for comment sent to an assistant.
 Susan Fitzpatrick, ResCap’s director of communications, declined to comment.
 Nationstar’s head of investor relations Marshall Murphy and Ronald Faris, CEO of Ocwen, didn’t return calls.

 Buffett said in July, a month after his company sought to be the lead bidder for ResCap’s servicing business, that the U.S. housing market was rebounding, even as the overall economy stalled.
 The billionaire has increased Berkshire’s bet on the real-estate market by investing $5 billion in Bank of America Corp. last year and boosting his company’s stake in Wells Fargo & Co.
-(WFC) Wells Fargo is the largest U.S. mortgage servicer, followed by Bank of America.
+(WFC:US) Wells Fargo is the largest U.S. mortgage servicer, followed by Bank of America.

 Berkshire also owns a real-estate brokerage, a maker of manufactured homes and units that construct roofs and sell bricks and carpet.

 The housing market has improved “noticeably in the last few months,” Buffett told Bloomberg Television’s Betty Liu in a July 13 interview.
 “It was just a question of getting households in balance with housing units.”